spoo-bar/cosmy-wasmy/README.md

 *  The seedphrases are stored in plaintext within vscode. `DO NOT USE YOUR ACTUAL WALLET SEED PHRASE WITH THIS EXTENSION`

-## Known Issues

-* UI issue - When the Query, Execute, Sign views are collapsed and reopened again, the view component elements get wrong alignments.

 ## Release Notes